Covina, California: History

-Modern-day Covina sits on land that was originally part of Rancho La Puente, a Mexican era rancho grant.

 Present-day Covina was originally within the homelands of the indigenous Tongva people for 5,000 to 8,000 years.
-In the 18th century it became part of Rancho La Puente in Alta California, a 1770s Spanish colonial and 1842 Mexican land grant.
+In the 19th century it became part of Rancho La Puente: an 1842 Mexican land grant in Alta California.

-The city of Covina was founded in 1882 by Joseph Swift Phillips, on a 2000 acre tract that was purchased from the holdings of John Edward Hollenbeck, one of the 1842 grantees of Rancho La Puente.
-In 1875 Hollenbeck had purchased a failed coffee plantation from three Costa Rican brothers, Pedro Maria Badilla, Julian Badilla, and Pedro Antonio Badilla; the latter purchased it from the heirs of Hollenbeck's 1842 co-grantee John A. Rowland.
-Four streets of Covina were named after these people, as well as Rancho La Puente, which include Badillo Street, Puente Street, Rowland Street, and Hollenbeck Avenue.

-The city was incorporated in 1901, the townsite bounded by Puente Street on the south, 1st Avenue on the east, the alley north of College Street on the north, and 4th Avenue on the west.
-The city's slogan, "One Mile Square and All There", was coined by Mrs F. E. Wolfarth, the winner of a 1922 slogan contest sponsored by the chamber of commerce.
+In 1876, Costa Rican brothers Pedro and Julián Badilla purchased a 5563 acres tract of land in Rancho La Puente, where Julián and younger brother Antonio intended to establish a coffee plantation.
+In 1879, after the Badillas defaulted on a mortgage, J. Edward Hollenbeck acquired their tract by foreclosure.
+In 1881, real estate investor Joseph Swift Phillips entered into an agreement with Hollenbeck to purchase a 2000 acre tract of former Badilla land, where Phillips subsequently founded Covina in 1884.
+Covina was incorporated in 1901.

+Covina was named by Phillips Tract surveyor Fred Eaton who was said to observe the tract's topography and the many vineyards then present on the land and combine the words "cove" and "vine" into the portmanteau "Covina."
+The name first appeared in print on Eaton's tract map and in newspapers in December, 1884.

-It was not vineyards but orange and grapefruit groves that blanketed the city.
-By 1909, the city was the third-largest orange producer in the world, and it still claimed to have "the best oranges in the world" as late as the 1950s.
-Since World War II, however, the orange groves have been largely replaced by single-family (houses) and multiple-family (apartments) dwellings.
+Covina's extensive orange and lemon groves of the first half of the 20th century brought prosperity and fame to the city.
+In 1907, Covina claimed to be the third-largest shipping point of oranges in the world.
+After World War II, however, the citrus groves were increasingly replaced by housing, eventually turning Covina into the suburban bedroom community it is today.

 The Covina Valley Historical Society maintains an archive illustrating the city's history in the 1911-built Firehouse Jail Museum, Covina's first municipal building, located immediately behind City Hall in Covina's Old Town.

 Opened in 1997, the Covina AMC 30 located at Arrow Highway and Azusa Avenue is one of the busiest theatres in the United States.
 The movie theater was built on the site of a former Sears building and claims to have the largest movie multiplex in Los Angeles County.

-According to the placard placed below the head, it was originally excavated from San Lorenzo de Tenochtitlan.
-The statue was later moved from its location in front of the police department to Jalapa Park in the southeast portion of the city.

 2008 marked both the opening and the charter season of the Covina Center for the Performing Arts, a newly remodeled multimillion-dollar theatrical venue in downtown Covina.